yuandong-tian/ELF-examples/atari/README.md

 Performance
 -----------

-Number of frames used in training (in millions) versus Evaluation performance.
+Number of frames used in training (in millions) versus Evaluation performance (using A2C):

 ~10 mins per million frames.